RichardMohammed/SnakesAndLadders/RM.SnakesAndLadders/ReadMe.md

 The demo program uses 2 constant player tokens named "Player 1" and "Player 2" but this can be enhanced to accept the number of players on game start.
 There is also no GUI as I expect this is not necessary for this kata.
-The game is played by having each user use the ENter button to roll the dice and thus advance their token.
+The game is played by having each user use the Enter button to roll the dice and thus advance their token.